 Speaking of shares, another important element in Google’s algorithm is the amount of “backlinks” your website receives from other websites.
 When your content is relevant and fascinating, it is more likely that it will be linked to from other websites – thus increasing traffic to your website.

 It is advisable to consistently generate new content on your website, in the form of blog posts, which are then shared across multiple social media platforms.
 The more your content is shared or linked to, the more credible your website appears on Google searches.
 Social media organizer HootSuite suggests that businesses ask themselves: “Is your content relevant to your brand?
 How many people are you able to reach with the content you’re sharing on your social profiles?
 Are the people engaging with your content valuable to you – i.e. whether they are influential bloggers or brands?”

-At the end of the day though, social media marketing doesn’t just rely on cold hard numbers, algorithms, and formulas.
+At the end of the day though, marketing doesn’t just rely on cold hard numbers, algorithms, and formulas.
 Content that is relevant, informative, and human continues to be the biggest boon to your business online.